 Your University of Miami identification card (Cane Card) is very important.
 You should carry it with you at all times.
 If you lose your Cane Card, the cost of replacement is \$20.00.
 Replacements are obtained from the McKnight Building.
-Be prepared to present some form of photo identification, such as a passport or driver's license.
+Be prepared to present a photo identification, such as a passport or driver's license.